Genuine intentions to visit, study or work in New Zealand

 You must provide genuine evidence.
 If you or your agent provide counterfeit evidence or false information, we may decline your application.

-If your evidence is not in English provide a translated copy, as this will help us to process your application faster.
+Check the translation requirements for the visa you are applying for.
+If your evidence is not in English, you should provide a translated copy.
+This will help us to process your application faster.

 Providing English translations of supporting documents